benjamindkilleen/lsda/docs/rcc_guide.md

 ```
 midway
 ```
 from any terminal on your computer.
+It should take about thirty seconds.

 ### You should note: